Asim Thahit Abdullah al Khalaqi: Office for the Administrative Review of Detained Enemy Combatants

-Al Khalaqi chose to participate in his Combatant Status Review Tribunal.
+Khalaqi chose to participate in his Combatant Status Review Tribunal.
 The DoD published a thirteen-page summarized transcript.

 On July 12, 2006, the magazine Mother Jones provided excerpts from the transcripts of a selection of reviews of the Guantanamo detainees.

-Al Khalaqi was one of the detainees profiled.
+Khalaqi was one of the detainees profiled.
 According to the article, his transcript contained the following exchange:

 Habeas corpus submission

-Al Khalaqi was one of the sixteen Guantanamo captives whose amalgamated habeas corpus submissions were heard by US District Court Judge Reggie B. Walton on January 31, 2007.
+Khalaqi was one of the sixteen Guantanamo captives whose amalgamated habeas corpus submissions were heard by US District Court Judge Reggie B. Walton on January 31, 2007.

 On June 12, 2008, the United States Supreme Court ruled, in Boumediene v.
 Bush, that the Military Commissions Act could not remove the right for Guantanamo captives to access the US Federal Court system.
 And all previous Guantanamo captives' habeas petitions were re-instated.
 In July 2008, Civil Action No. 05-CV-999 was re-filed on Asim Ben Thabit Al-Khalaqi's behalf.
 His was the sole case in 05-CV-999.

 Formerly secret Joint Task Force Guantanamo assessment

 On April 25, 2011, the whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 A nine-page assessment was drafted on January 1, 2007.
 It was signed by camp commandant Harry B. Harris Jr., who recommended continued detention.
 His 2007 JTF-GTMO assessment characterized him as a "medium risk".

 Joint Review Task Force

 When he assumed office in January 2009 President Barack Obama made a number of promises about the future of Guantanamo.
 He promised the use of torture would cease at the camp.
 He promised to institute a new review system.
 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified the individuals as either eligible to be charged; eligible for release; or too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.

-Asim Thahit Abdullah Al Khalaqi was one of the 55 individuals whose release the Task Force recommended.
+Khalaqi was one of the 55 individuals whose release the Task Force recommended.